paulvha/sodaq/README.md

 ### Example 1 : SPS30 sensor to SODAQ and Allthingstalk.
 ### Example 2 : SPS30 sensor + BME280 to SODAQ and Allthingstalk.
 ### Example 3 : Detect turning, shacking and tilting the board with Accelerator.
+### Example 4 : SPS30 sensor + DS18x20 to SODAQ and Allthingstalk.
+### Example 7 : SPS30 sensor + SCD30 to SODAQ and Allthingstalk.

 <br> Many of the examples have a .odt (open document) file in the folder.
 This contains more detailed information about the setup and project.
 They can be read with nearly any word processor (LibreOffice, Microsoft word etc)

 ## Prerequisites
-Documented in the top of each sketch.
+Documented in the top of each sketch and open document in folder

 ## Software installation
 Obtain the zip and install like any other